 Taliesin West TodayAt Taliesin West, the desert is never still.
 Over the years, Wright and his students made many changes, and the school continues to evolve.
 Today, the 600 acre complex includes a drafting studio, Wright's former architectural office and living quarters, a dining room and kitchen, several theaters, housing for apprentices and staff, a student workshop, and expansive grounds with pools, terraces and gardens.
 Experimental structures built by apprentice architects dot the landscape.

+In 1973 the American Institute of Architects (AIA) gave the property its Twenty-five Year Award.
 On its fiftieth anniversary in 1987, Taliesin West won special recognition from the U.S. House of Representatives, which called the complex "the highest achievement in American artistic and architectural expression."
 According to the American Institute of Architects (AIA), Taliesin West is one of 17 buildings in the United States that exemplify Wright's contribution to American architecture.

 But, you be the judge.
 Join us on a photo tour of the school and grounds, and tell us what you think of Wright's bold endeavor in desert living.